Ishaan Khanna was living the American Dream – but he was worried it could soon go away when his student visa expires.

 “EB-5 gives you more control,” Ortiz says.
 “With H-1B, you have to rely on a corporate work visa sponsorship, meaning you might pay the price of losing your legal status if choose to leave the company.
 Under the EB-5 visa process, so long as you qualify for investment and are approved through the immigration process, you have the freedom to apply to work anywhere you choose without having to depend on a corporate sponsorship.
 If you invest in the right risk-adjusted plan, that investment can pay off for you or your family – and get you the permanent residency you desire.”

 According to CNN, Indian applications for EB-5 visas has recently “surged” due to H-1B uncertainty – important to Indians, as more than 70 percent of H-1B visas have been awarded to Indians in recent years.
+(As well, many industry experts believe there will be a surge in EB-5 demand just ahead of the November 21 deadline.)

 The most recent full-year statistics reflect increased demand: 174 EB-5 visas to Indians were issued in fiscal year 2016-’17, an increase of about 17 percent over the previous year, according to the U.S. State Department.
 Given the political climate – lawmakers have focused recent visa questions on H-1B, and new EB-5 regulations expected by year’s end could increase the cost of that program to applicants – the increased interest from Indian applicants is unsurprising.
 Indian demand for EB-5 visas has “really become explosive in the past 12 months,” Neil Weinrib, an immigration lawyer based in New York, recently told CNNMoney.